efwGrp/efw4.X/help/api_webevent.md

 <H3>Fire Method</H3>

 <H3>Event Return</H3>
-If the event is called by web, the event return must be void or an instance of Result. <br>
+The event return must be void or an instance of Result.
-If the event is called by batch, the event return should be an instance of Batch.

 <H3>i18n Message Key</H3>
 For muti-language, you can set mesage keys in next items.
 To see details in <a href="../samples/i18nSample/WEB-INF/efw/event/i18nSampleTest.js">the Sample</a>.